 The Committee evaluates all of the factors considered by the Chairman and CEO and reviews compensation summaries that tally the dollar value of all compensation and related programs, including salary, annual incentive, long-term compensation, deferred compensation, retention payments and pension benefits.
 These summaries provide the Committee with an understanding of how their decisions affect other compensation elements and the impact that separation of employment or retirement will have.

 4. Ensuring competitive pay — approach to benchmarking

 IBM participates in several executive compensation surveys that provide general trend information and details on levels of salary, target annual incentives and long-term incentives, the relative mix of short- and long-term incentives, and mix of cash and stock-based pay.
 Given the battle for talent that exists in our industry, the benchmark companies that are used by the Compensation Committee to guide its decision making have included a broad range of key information technology companies, to help us identify trends in the industry.
 We also include companies outside our industry, with stature, size and complexity that approximate our own, in recognition of the fact that competition for senior management talent is not limited to our industry.
 The surveys and benchmark data are supplemented by input from the Compensation Committee’s outside consultant on factors such as recent market trends.
 The Committee reviews and approves this list annually.

-The Compensation Committee re-examined the benchmark group for 2014 and determined that companies which meet the following criteria should be included in the 2014 benchmark group:
+The Compensation Committee re-examined the benchmark group for 2015 and determined that companies which meet the following criteria should be included in the 2015 benchmark group:

-|2015 benchmark group|
+|2015 and 2016 benchmark group|

 |AT&T||General Electric||United Technologies|